 Her parents were completely against her dating while she was in high school.
 Being the good little girl she was, she managed to do that, but when she entered college she met a guy that she thought would be the one.
 Sadly, he was just a worthless sack of shit.

 Her parents were so disappointed as well.
 Which begs the question, why did she even tell them?
 They gave her so much hell about it, which is why she moved out in the first place.
 She was tired of them babying her.
 She was no child!
 It was about time they let her live a little.
-It’s no wonder she was ignorant to the real world.
+It’s no wonder she was ignorant of the real world.
 However, the blame was not completely theirs.
 She should have put her foot down sooner.

 “Let me just say that I am proud of you.
 My little girl is finally growing up.”
 Her sister cried, dabbing the corner of her brown eyes with a tissue.

 “Will you please stop it?
 This isn’t funny.
 I can’t be a slut!
 Suppose he’s telling people how easy I am?”

 Melanie cut her act quickly and sucked her teeth.
 “The Valley is way too small.
 Trust, if he said something, you would already know.
 You know these people ain’t got no filter and they’re damned nosy and rude.
 Someone would have said some shit by now.”
 She folded a loose strand of hair behind her ears and then cracked her knuckles.
 “And should anyone press you about it, I’ll beat the bitches for you.”

 “You just want to fight.”
 Marissa rolled her eyes.

 “And?
 You should be grateful you have such a kick-ass sister.
 Anyways, I’m out.”
 Her sister rose and slipped on her sneakers.
 “Oh!
 I forgot to tell you.
 I’m going to the Shutdown this weekend, coming?”